Michael Cohen resumes Trump trial testimony with House Speaker Johnson watching

 Michael Cohen will resume testimony Tuesday against his ex-boss turned enemy Donald Trump, after delivering a damning account of the former president's involvement in hush money payments to a porn star and a Playboy model during his 2016 presidential campaign.

-Trump will be joined at his criminal trial by House Speaker Mike Johnson, NBC reported.
-The Louisiana Republican is the latest in a string of GOP members of Congress who have traveled to the courthouse in lower Manhattan to show solidarity with the party's 2024 presumptive presidential nominee.
+Trump will be joined at his criminal trial by House Speaker Mike Johnson, and several other Republican politicians, NBC reported.
+The Louisiana lawmaker is the latest in a string of GOP members of Congress who have traveled to the courthouse in lower Manhattan to show solidarity with the party's 2024 presumptive presidential nominee.

 On Monday, Trump's former lawyer and fixer told jurors that Trump had complained, "This is a disaster!" when he learned that adult film actress Stormy Daniels wanted to go public shortly before Election Day 2016 with her account of having sex with Trump one night in 2006.